 - Rental expense: Wawanesa auto insurance can cover rental car costs.
 You can set your daily limit up to $50.
 If you choose a $50 daily limit, your plan will have a $1,500 total limit per covered claim.
 You need to have comprehensive or collision coverage to get this type of coverage.

 - Roadside assistance: If you use Wawanesa’s preferred provider, Wawanesa will pay the provider directly up to $100 per occurrence.
 If you use another provider, you can get reimbursed $50 per occurrence (or $100 for lockout services).

 Be aware, Wawanesa may or may not offer accident forgiveness.
 It is not listed as a benefit on the website for Oregon or California, but the website for Canada mentions it.
 It’s best not to count on it.

 Wawanesa does not offer rideshare insurance.
-If you drive for a company like Uber or Lyft, you need to search elsewhere for a provider that can cover you.
+If you drive for a company like Uber or Lyft, you need to search elsewhere for a insurer that can cover you.

-The only way to know exactly what you will pay for Wawanesa auto insurance is to get a quote.
-The price you see is based on the risk that the company assigns to your profile.
+The price you'll get on your Wawanesa auto insurance premium is based on the risk that the company assigns to your profile.
 It’s influenced by a number of factors, including:

 - Age: Drivers between the ages of 30 and 60 enjoy the best rates.

 - Zip code: More accidents happen in densely populated areas.